tosc/vim/README.md

 # TODO

+* BUG: US2 doesn't show in python files.
 * BUG: Missing space in statusline. ahead, behind
-* BUG: My gitdiff doesn't disable when opening unite.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
-* BUG: US2 doesn't show in python files.

-* Look into tpope/capslock
+* Get vim to update after creating a new folder using vim.
 * Add move in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
-* Add tw to using style guides for each filetype.
-* Add tw to to statusline.
-* Add todo i my tag generator.
+* Add todo in my tag generator.
-* Change spelling errors to something more discrete.
-* Change my unite file and directory to own sources instead.
 * Use vimproc for gitcommands so vim doesn't freeze.
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Find way of getting my delimiters to show right away and not when the entire keycommand is pressed.
 I might have to change my approach.
+* Create unite source for external commands.
+Switch to that unite buffer to get more output from program.
 * Look at neobundle to make installation easier.
-* Add definition jedi usages and stuff like that.
+* Look into tpope/capslock

 * Look at syntastics spellchecker.
-* Add option to disable git draw.
-Already exists?
-* Create unite source for external commands.
-Switch to that unite buffer to get more output from program.

 * Find way to disable default US source for neocmplete.
-* Change my buildcommands to use vimproc and output all the information to a buffer.
-Add a leader binding to kill the process and also make sure to kill it when you run something new.
-(Doesn't unite make basically do this?)
-* Try autosave for everything.
-(How will stuff like statusline,syntastic and git get updated?)
-* Really slow when using syntastic and editing my vimrc.
-Split my vimrc into smaller parts?
-* Change my keyboard layout using <leader>se and <leader>so.